Learn

 Most HYSAs compound daily.
 That means every day, you earn a tiny bit of interest on your balance; including on the interest you earned yesterday.
 Over a year, this adds up to slightly more than the raw rate would suggest.

 For example, a 4.50% APR compounded daily yields approximately 4.60% APY.
-The difference isn't dramatic on small balances, but on $50,000 it's an extra $50/year for doing absolutely nothing.
-Free money is free money.
+The difference isn't notable on small balances, but on $50,000 it's an extra $50/year for doing absolutely nothing.
+The bonus interest still matters.

 HYSA rates are directly tied to the federal funds rate; the interest rate the Federal Reserve sets as its benchmark.
 When the Fed raises rates (as it did aggressively in 2022-2023 to fight inflation), banks raise savings rates to compete for deposits.